Filipino language: Designation as the national language

 On June 7, 1940, the Philippine National Assembly passed Commonwealth Act No. 570 declaring that the Filipino national language would be considered an official language effective July 4, 1946 (coinciding with the country's expected date of independence from the United States).
 That same year, the Balarílà ng Wikang Pambansâ (Grammar of the National Language) of grammarian Lope K. Santos introduced the 20-letter Abakada alphabet which became the standard of the national language.
 The alphabet was officially adopted by the Institute for the Tagalog-Based National Language.

+During World War II, the Japanese occupiers encouraged the use of the national language rather than English in schools.
+The Tagalog-based national language was, therefore, propagated not only in education but also in mass media and in official communication.
+The census for 1948 reported that 7,126,913 people or 37.11% of the population spoke the language, representing an increase of 11.7% from the 1939 figure of 4,068,565.
+Of these seven million people, 47.7% learnt it as a second language.

 Further history

 In 1959, the language became known as Pilipino in an effort to disassociate it from the Tagalog ethnic group.
 The changing of the name did not, however, result in universal acceptance among non-Tagalogs, especially Cebuanos who had previously not accepted the 1937 selection.

 The 1960s saw the rise of the purist movement where new words were being coined to replace loanwords.
 This era of "purism" by the SWP sparked criticisms by a number of persons.
 Two counter-movements emerged during this period of "purism": one campaigning against Tagalog and the other campaigning for more inclusiveness in the national language.
 In 1963, Negros Occidental congressman Innocencio V. Ferrer took a case reaching the Supreme Court questioning the constitutionality of the choice of Tagalog as the basis of the national language (a case ruled in favor of the national language in 1970).
 Accusing the national language as simply being Tagalog and lacking any substantial input from other Philippine languages, Congressman Geruncio Lacuesta eventually led a "Modernizing the Language Approach Movement" (MOLAM).
 Lacuesta hosted a number of "anti-purist" conferences and promoted a "Manila Lingua Franca" which would be more inclusive of loanwords of both foreign and local languages.
 Lacuesta managed to get nine congressmen to propose a bill aiming to abolish the SWP with an Akademia ng Wikang Filipino, to replace the balarila with a Gramatica ng Wikang Filipino, to replace the 20-letter Abakada with a 32-letter alphabet, and to prohibit the creation of neologisms and the respelling of loanwords.
 This movement quietened down following the death of Lacuesta.